What do I need to do before my first float?

 How sanitary are flotation tanks?

-Following every flotation session, the tanks filter through clean salt water.
+Following every flotation session, the tanks are treated with Ozone / H202 and filtered 3 full cycles.
 In addition, the showers are disinfected and amenities refilled.
 New earplugs and towels are provided for every customer.
 After closing every night, each room is more thoroughly scrubbed.

 What should I do after floating?